wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/i. [Node deployment] [windows] waves package /lesson.md

     C:\wavesnode\data cat blockchain_last.tar.SHA1SUM`
     ```

-    The oupoot can look like this:
+    The output can look like this:

     ```
      f464c9da265077063f68e3f097cd9b0337b148e5
     ```
-    The hash of the `blockchain_last.tar` file has to match with the content inside of the `blockchain_last.tar.SHA1SUM` file.
+    The hash of the `blockchain_last.tar` file must match the content inside the `blockchain_last.tar.SHA1SUM` file.
     In our example, we receive the hash ` f464c9da265077063f68e3f097cd9b0337b148e5` after running both commands.
 6. Restart the node.
     Replace {*} with the actual file name: